markahrens/mytungsten/src/content/blog/2008/rest-of-the-world.md

 <h4>J-League</h4>

-<p>The top Japanese league was started in 1992 and continues to grow.&nbsp; While not a huge league, it is influential in Japanese sports.&nbsp; It continues to grow at about the same rate as the MLS, however it does have multiple divisions for relegation.&nbsp; This allows teams to grow at a lower division and gain in popularity before being thrown in the top league.</p>
+The top Japanese league was started in 1992 and continues to grow.&nbsp; While not a huge league, it is influential in Japanese sports.&nbsp; It continues to grow at about the same rate as the MLS, however it does have multiple divisions for relegation.&nbsp; This allows teams to grow at a lower division and gain in popularity before being thrown in the top league.

 <ul>